Empower secure, external collaboration with Slack Connect

 What your employees see

-Both users and admins will be able to see if an organisation is verified
+Both users and admins will be able to see if an organization is verified

 Avoid spam and unwanted messages